Up to 100% of the value

 The oven you want to purchase is $10,000.
-Your lender is willing to offer 100-percent of the equipment value at a 15 percent interest rate.
+Your equipment finance lender is willing to offer 100% of the equipment value at a 15% equipment financing rate.

-If you’re paying this amount monthly over 3 years, you’ll make 36 payments totaling $347.
+If you’re paying this amount monthly over 3 years, you’ll make 36 payments of $347.
 By the end of your loan, you’ll have paid an additional $2,480.

 Here are just a few examples of how you can run and grow your business with equipment financing split into two categories.